a-disorbo/protein_analysis/README.md

 ## About this project

-Built as a personal tool to plan meals around complete protein intake, motivated by the common (and only partly true) claim that plant proteins like oats are "incomplete."
-The data tells a more specific story than the generic advice does.
+Built as a personal tool to plan meals around complete protein intake.